RealLadyDog/RealLadyDog/README.md

 Please don't force me to do something that is weird.

-Telling your ACTUALLY real name is completely avoided.
+Telling your ACTUALLY real name or age is completely avoided. -(If permitted)

 <div align="center">